FREQUENTLY ASKED QUESTIONS

 WHAT IS A PA?

 While an excellent, in-depth explanation can be found at: https://www.aapa.org/what-is-a-pa/, in essence, PAs are trained much the same as physician, except on a masters time frame instead of a doctorate.
 PAs are fully trained & licensed to evaluate patients, diagnose, treat, prescribe, and educate, in much the same manner as a doctor or nurse practitioner.
-Mandie and Jessica's functional roles are virtually identical to that of a psychiatrist, and they practice under the legal supervision of one, as all psychiatric PAs must.
+Our PAs' functional roles are virtually identical to that of a psychiatrist, and they practice under the legal supervision of one, as all psychiatric PAs must.

 DO YOU PROVIDE COUNSELING/THERAPY?

-While we are trained and qualified to perform basic supportive counseling and utilize cognitive behavioral therapy modalities, if you are looking for a counselor, therapist, or psychologist to perform talk therapy (providers do NOT prescribe), we are more than happy to refer you to several excellent therapists/counselors/psychologists in your area.
+We are trained and qualified to perform basic supportive counseling and utilize cognitive behavioral therapy modalities.
+However, if you are looking for a counselor, therapist, or psychologist to perform talk therapy only (who cannot prescribe), we are more than happy to refer you to several excellent therapists/counselors/psychologists in your area.
 Studies have shown that patients who combine psychiatric (what we perform) and psychologic (what a therapist, counselor or psychologist performs) care have significantly better treatment outcomes.

 HOW CAN I BECOME A PATIENT

-Give us a call at 623.321.2221 to speak to Sherri about our availability.
-We accept all major commercial insurances, but we do not accept Medicare or AHCCCS (Medicaid).
+Give us a call at 623.321.2221 to speak to our staff about our availability.
+We accept all major commercial insurances, but we do not accept Medicare or AHCCCS (AZ Medicaid).
 We do have a discounted cash rate for such patients who still wish to see us without insurance.